railsbridge/bridge_troll/README.markdown

 Please join the [google group](https://groups.google.com/forum/?fromgroups#!forum/bridge-troll) and send a quick note introducing yourself.

-Then, have a look at our [issues](https://www.pivotaltracker.com/projects/608983).
+Then, have a look at our [feature backlog](https://www.pivotaltracker.com/projects/608983).
 Pick an issue to work on, fork the project, and then make your changes and send a pull request.

 ## Setting up for development